thebillington/devember17/README.md

 This took me quite a while to get working as I was attempting an iterative solution.
 When I switched to using a recursive solution it was much easier.

 Credit to [this](http://www.geeksforgeeks.org/print-all-possible-combinations-of-r-elements-in-a-given-array-of-size-n/) geeksforgeeks post for helping me design the recursive structure.

+## Day 15

+### As the pendulum swings

+Create a basic swinging pendulum using Turtle in python.
+Not the best implementation ever but kind of works with given values.